 Trust and confidence are fundamental to our values as a business.

-Our clients can now register their bookings through the I-PRAC website, which means that their payments are guaranteed and they will have peace of mind that they are booking with a legitimate rental agency.
+Our clients can now register their bookings through the I-PRAC website, which means that their payments are guaranteed, and they will have peace of mind that they are booking their exclusive Algarve villa with a legitimate rental agency.

-What to do if a guest suspects that they have contracted COVID-19 while staying at a LUX MARE property
+What to do if a guest suspects that they have caught COVID-19 while staying at a LUX MARE property

-Before leaving your home to go to LUX MARE, please ensure that your travel/health insurance is valid.
+Before leaving home to go to LUX MARE, please ensure that your travel/health insurance is valid.

-If a guest suspects that they have contracted COVID-19 they must immediately self-isolate in the property and contact 800 242424 immediately.
+If a guest suspects that they have COVID-19, they must immediately self-isolate in the property and call 800 242424.

-The guest must also contact their LUX MARE representative/concierge as soon as possible (by email at email@example.com or phone (+351) 969 881 453, explain the situation and inform the representative what the authorities have advised the guest to do, so that we can assess how best to assist.
+The guest must also contact their LUX MARE representative/concierge as soon as possible (by email at firstname.lastname@example.org or phone (+351) 969 881 453, explain the situation and inform the representative of what the authorities have advised the guest to do so that we can assess how best to assist.

 Representatives of LUX MARE will not enter the property; however, they will facilitate the delivery of essential supplies (food, drinks, and other items) to the front door of the villa.